rasmusulriksen/BachelorsProject/Diagrams/New/PoC.md

 - The diagram depicts the use case where a user uploads a document to a case and a notification is triggered.
 - On the left side is client1, who receives an email notification only.
 - On the right side is client2, who receives an in-app notification only.
+- All messages are published with a message queue, which is currently a custom made MessageQueueAPI that utilizes the existing single-tenant postgresql database that each customer has (so a schema called queues is added to all tenant databases).
+- This message queue is not included in this diagram, as it would mess up the direction of the diagram.

 <br>
 <br>